TO THE SHAREHOLDERS

 mandatory provisions of Corporate Governance as issued by Securities and Exchange Board of

-covering disclosures on Company's performance on ESG (Environment, Social and
+on Company's performance on ESG (Environment, Social and Governance) parameters is

 20.1 Policy on Related Party Transactions